ps-nithin/pyrebel/README.md

 # Layers of abstraction
 <img src="animation.gif"></img>

 At layer zero the most abstract details in the figure is compared.
 As we move into deeper layers finer details are compared which gives distinctiveness to each figure.
-Each layer is marked by the biggest drop in perpendicular distance.
 # Read more about the methods <a href="https://github.com/ps-nithin/pyrebel/blob/main/intro-r2.pdf">here</a>

 # Let the data shine!